 After a dispute with the Austrian government over the construction of his spherical house, Austrian artist Edwin Lipburger declares his property an independent nation and renames it the Republic of Kugelmugel.
 Lipburger is sentenced to jail for his refusal to pay taxes and insistence on printing his own stamps.
 However, a pardon from the Austrian president saves him from serving time.

 The Sudbury Neutrino Observatory begins operation more than a mile underground in an Ontario mine.
-The forty-foot sphere is filled with 1,000 tons of heavy water.
+The forty-foot sphere is filled with one thousand tons of heavy water.
 Its purpose is to detect solar neutrinos.(Courtesy NASA)

 Rem Koolhaas offers a spherical design for the Ras al Khaimah Convention and Exhibition Centre in the UAE.
 Some critics note a striking resemblance to the planet-destroying Death Star from Star Wars.
 (Courtesy Office for Metropolitan Architecture/OMA)